Deploy Secure App Connector V2 on Docker for TCP Applications

 -

-Paste the docker command copied in Step 9 to pull the image from the ECR docker repository.
+Paste the docker command copied to pull the image from the ECR docker repository.

 -